MetalbolicX/confirm-extended-dialog/README.md

 # Confirm Dialog

 ## Description
-Confirm dialog is a web component that displays a dialog box that can be customized in the description to display buttons of *Confirm* and *Cancel*.
+Confirm extended dialog is a web component that displays a dialog box that can be customized in the description to display buttons of *Confirm* and *Cancel*.
 Finally, the dialog can execute actions after clicking the *Confirm* or *Cancel* button.

 ## Installation
 Download from npm: